wolfe-labs/SE-AnalogThrottleAPI/README.md

 Make sure you have the [AnalogThrottle](https://github.com/wolfe-labs/SE-AnalogThrottlePlugin) plugin installed first, as it is the bridge between DirectInput's reading of controller data and your script!

-When creating a script to be used with the API, add this Shared Project as a reference on your Visual Studio Project.
+### Visual Studio

+If you use Visual Studio for writing your scripts, you can use the Shared Project feature to reference it in your project and access its classes.
+You will need [MDK](https://github.com/malware-dev/MDK-SE) installed so that the compilation works correctly and the files are properly embedded on your script.

-Add the following entry to the top of your C# `Program.cs` file too:
+With that out of the way, after creating your MDK script, add the following entry to the top of your C# `Program.cs` file:

 ```cs
 using IngameScript.WolfeLabs.AnalogThrottleAPI;